 Lise Morjé Howard is an Associate Professor in the Department of Government at Georgetown University.
 She was the founding director of the Master of Arts Program in Conflict Resolution at Georgetown, and previously served as an Assistant Professor at Wesleyan University and a Jennings Randolph Senior Fellow at the US Institute of Peace.
 She received her M.A. and Ph.D. in Political Science from the University of California, Berkeley and has held fellowships at Stanford University (Center for International Security and Cooperation), Harvard University (Belfer Center for Science and International Affairs), and the University of Maryland (Center for International Development and Conflict Management).
 Howard’s research and teaching focuses on civil wars, peacekeeping, US foreign policy, and area studies of the Balkans and Africa.
 She has written several articles and book chapters on these topics.
 Her book, UN Peacekeeping in Civil Wars, was published by Cambridge University Press in 2008, and it won the Best Book Award from the Academic Council on the UN System (ACUNS).

-Oliver Kaplan joined the faculty of the Josef Korbel School of International Studies at the University of Denver as a Lecturer in Human Rights in 2012.
-He was previously a postdoctoral Research Associate at Princeton University in the Woodrow Wilson School working with the Empirical Studies of Conflict project (and was a Postdoctoral Researcher at Stanford University from 2010-2011).
-His main research interests include the study of alternative conflict resolution and counterinsurgency strategies.
+Oliver Kaplan is an Assistant Professor at the Josef Korbel School of International Studies at the University of Denver.
+He was previously a postdoctoral Research Associate at Princeton University in the Woodrow Wilson School and at Stanford University as an affiliate of the Empirical Studies of Conflict project.
 His book project, “Civilian Autonomy in Civil War,” examines how civilian communities organize to protect themselves from wartime violence and received the Diskin Dissertation award honorable mention from the Latin American Studies Association.
-He uses mixed methods in his research and has conducted fieldwork in Colombia and The Philippines.
-He is currently working on additional projects on the link between land and conflict and post-conflict state consolidation processes.
-His research has been funded by the Smith Richardson Foundation and other grants and has been published in The Journal of Conflict Resolution, Foreign Policy, and National Interest.
+As part of his research Kaplan has conducted fieldwork in Colombia and the Philippines.
+His research has been funded by the Smith Richardson Foundation and other grants and has been published in The Journal of Conflict Resolution, Journal of Peace Research, The New York Times, Foreign Affairs, Foreign Policy, and The National Interest.
 Kaplan received his Ph.D. in political science from Stanford University and completed his B.A. at UC San Diego.

 Matthew Adam Kocher